Minimal Weierstrass models and regular models of hyperelliptic curves: Abstract

 \section{Abstract}

 Let $C$ be a hyperelliptic curve of genus $g\ge 2$ over a discrete valuation field $K$ with perfect residue field.
 We study the minimal Weierstrass models of $C$.
 When there is more than one such model, we find interesting properties on the minimal regular model and the canonical model of $C$.
-For curves of genus $2$, we characterize the existence of the stable reduction in terms of the minimal Weierstrass models.
-When there is more than one such model, we can compute the Euler factor of $\Jac(C)$ and a volume form of the N\'eron model of $\Jac(C)$, using two specific minimal Weierstrass models.
+For curves of genus 2, we characterize the existence of stable reduction using these minimal Weierstrass models.
+Furthermore, when $g=2$ and there is more than one minimal Weierstrass model, we can compute the Euler factor, Tamagawa number, and conductor of $\Jac(C)$, as well as a volume form for its N\'eron model, by utilizing two specific minimal Weierstrass models.

 \subjclass[2020]{11G20, 14H25, 14G20}